nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

 **2. `main.py` - Calling the Model (`src/nova_tutorial/main.py`):**

+We are now going to modify the existing `main.py` file.
+Change the main method to match the code below.

 *   **Instantiate and Run**: In the `main()` function, we create an instance of `Fractal` and call the `run_fractal_tool()` method, wrapped in a `try...except` block for basic error handling:
     ```python